This Is How I Work With Chinese Suppliers Now

 China can feel confusing at first—not because it’s chaotic, but because it operates on a different rhythm.
 Once you learn that rhythm, sourcing stops feeling like a gamble and starts feeling like a long-term business strategy.

 That’s how real partnerships are built.
 Quietly.
-Patiently.
-And with mutual respect on both sides.
+Patiently, and with mutual respect.